codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 The following tutorial explains how to build a very simple chat application in Android using Parse backend-as-a-service.

->**Note:** This chat application is by no means a fully-featured or production ready chat app.
+>**Note:** This chat application is not a fully-featured or production-ready chat app.
 This tutorial is an illustration of how to quickly build an app using [Parse](http://parseplatform.org/).

 ## 1. Setup Parse server